mkp170791/numpy/doc/neps/nep-0001-npy-format.rst

   data in memory.
 For large arrays, this can be a showstopper.

 - The array data is not directly accessible through memory-mapping.
-Now that numpy has that capability, it has proved very useful for loading large amounts of data (or more to the point: avoiding loading large amounts of data when you only need a small part).
+Now that numpy_demo has that capability, it has proved very useful for loading large amounts of data (or more to the point: avoiding loading large amounts of data when you only need a small part).

-Both of these problems can be addressed by dumping the raw bytes to disk using ndarray.tofile() and numpy.fromfile().
+Both of these problems can be addressed by dumping the raw bytes to disk using ndarray.tofile() and numpy_demo.fromfile().
 However, these have their own problems:

 - The data which is written has no information about the shape or